 Set up an NRI account

 As per the Foreign Exchange Management Act (FEMA), it is compulsory for NRIs to open a rupee-denominated NRI account to invest in India.
-NRIs in Singapore can open any of the following NRI accounts to invest in mutual funds in India:
+NRIs in Singapore can open any of the following NRI accounts to invest in mutual funds in India.
+SBNRI is an authorized Mutual Fund Distributor platform & registered with Association of Mutual Funds in India (AMFI).
+ARN No. 246671.

 - NRE account: NRIs can transfer their overseas earnings into an NRE account.
 It is a rupee-denominated account.